abcnews/swarmyteller/README.md

 A fork of [groupyteller](https://github.com/abcnews/groupyteller) which displays populations as swarms of dots that can take on simple forms and colours.

-Swarmyteller has a [Builder](https://www.abc.net.au/res/sites/news-projects/swarmyteller/latest/editor.html) that exports self-sufficient markers - this means that CSV data is no longer required.
+Swarmyteller has a [Builder](https://www.abc.net.au/res/sites/news-projects/swarmyteller/latest) that exports self-sufficient markers - this means that CSV data is no longer required.

-This uses the [scrollyteller](https://github.com/abcnews/scrollyteller) react component.
+Uses the [scrollyteller](https://github.com/abcnews/scrollyteller) react component.

 ## Usage